-If you’re thinking about using your own car to drive for Uber or Lyft, your vehicle will have to pass a vehicle inspection before you can start driving.
+If you’re thinking about using your own car to drive for Uber or Lyft, your vehicle may have to pass a vehicle inspection before you can start driving.
 Do you have to perform an inspection, and will your car be ‘good enough’ to pass?

-Uber and Lyft require that you complete a vehicle inspection once every year at a pre-approved auto repair shop, or at an Uber ‘activation centers’ that are located in gas stations, parking lots, and at some local mechanic shops.
+In most cities, Uber and Lyft require that you complete a vehicle inspection once every year at a state-certified auto repair shop, or at an Uber ‘activation centers’ that are located in gas stations, parking lots, and at some local mechanic shops.
 If you apply online, you can complete the mechanical inspection after you pass the background check, but if you apply at an Uber activation center, you can complete the inspection right when you apply.